TfmBeam/Krishi-Ariv/README.md

-# Krishi Mithra - Agricultural Assistant App
+# Krishi Ariv - Agricultural Assistant App

 A Flutter mobile application designed to provide agricultural assistance and guidance to farmers in Kerala, India.